-I was in Toronto for a work conference and Wendy tagged along.
+I was in Toronto for a work conference and Wicca tagged along.
 We only stayed for a couple extra days but what a time we had!

 - Banh Mi Boys